cetchechury/hindsites-tours/README.md

 ## Project Summary
-Hind Sites is a review app for historic sites and cultural heritage venues in the Boston, Massachusetts metro area.
-Serving as a capstone project for Launch Academy {<25>}, the intent of this project project was to demonstrate a working knowledge of React and Rails.
+Hind Sites Tours provides an audio tour of selected sites and a variety of tour options in the Boston Metro Area.
+Serving as a side project while attending [Launch Academy {<25>}](https://launchacademy.com), the intent of this project project was to demonstrate a working knowledge of React and Rails and the intuitiveness to find new code or resources to expand functionality of the origin Hind Sites review site.

+## Design Philosophy & Principles
+* Agile methodology
+* CRUD principles
+* Object Oriented Programming
+* Test Driven Development

 ## Technology Showcased
+* AWS file storage via CarrierWave gem
+* CSS 3
+* HTML 5
+* PostgreSQL
+* Rails
 * React
-* Rails
-* PostgreSQL
+* Ruby 5

 ## Project Constraints
 * Side-project for Launch Academy {<25>}